-Hello friends!
-It seems like it has been forever since I was on here and really a week away from the blogosphere is like, well, forever in blogger terms but I am truly appreciating that my loyal readers are hanging in there with me even with only one post a week.
+Hello, friends!
+It seems like it has been forever since I was on here and really a week away from the blogosphere is like, well, forever in blogger terms but I truly appreciate that my loyal readers are hanging in there with me even with only one post a week.
 I love you all.

 Back to business!

 When my husband and I were dating, he lived in a townhome in a golf course community not too far from where we live now.

 To give you an idea, the first thing you would see when you walked up the main stairs to the bedrooms was a huge framed Caddy shack movie poster.

 And I am pretty sure the previous week’s pizza still in the box.